-As a bandleader and sideman Jentsch has performed throughout the Northeast and Florida, having worked with such diverse musical personalities as George Russell, John Cage, Maria Schneider, and Chris Wood.
+As a bandleader and sideman Jentsch has performed throughout the Northeast and Florida, having worked with such diverse musical personalities as George Russell, John Cage, Maria Schneider, Ira Sullivan, and Chris Wood.
 He appears as a guitarist on the CD John Cage - Orchestral Works I (composer supervised first recordings/Mode Records 41) and is also featured in Scott Yanow’s book The Great Jazz Guitarists (2013 Hal Leonard).
 An opportunity to combine that liberal arts/history background with his composition métier was his most recent premiere at ShapeShifterLab in Brooklyn featuring Topics in American History, an hour-long chamber jazz work commissioned by CMA/Doris Duke NEW JAZZ WORKS for his nine piece Jentsch Group No Net, with the CD to be released November 9, 2018 and a video of the performance to come.

 Jentsch has released five CDs as a leader: Media Event, with his trio (1998); Miami Suite (1999), with original works for large jazz ensemble; Brooklyn Suite (Fleur de Son Records, 2007), which esteemed jazz critic Howard Mandel describes in the album’s liner notes: “Brooklyn Suite [is] Chris Jentsch's sublime set of interwoven themes and expansive movements for guitar and orchestra…”; and Cycles Suite (Fleur de Son Records, 2009), also featuring the large group.
 About the premiere for the latter, Will Friedwald observed in the New York Sun that "the interesting thing is that he's using avant-garde techniques, but in a traditional framework…” Fractured Pop, a CD/DVD production featuring his jazz quartet was released in 2017.

-For the record, Jentsch attended the Berklee College of Music and has liberal arts and jazz guitar degrees from Gettysburg College, the New England Conservatory, and the Eastman School of Music.
+For the record, Jentsch attended the Berklee College of Music and has liberal arts or jazz guitar degrees from Gettysburg College, the New England Conservatory, and the Eastman School of Music.
 He earned the Doctor of Musical Arts degree in Jazz Composition from the University of Miami in 1999 and is published by the University of Northern Colorado Press, Advance Music, Fleur de Son Records, and Blue Schist Music.
 Learn more here or here or here.